jeff-pumas01/ducap/readme.md

  ## What this website is about:

- This website is the website for a nonprofit organization for underprivilaged children and afterschool programs.
+ This website is the website for a nonprofit organization for underprivileged children and afterschool programs.
 It allows volunteers to sign up and manage children and events.

   ## How to log into the database: